Is Steak Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, steak is safe during pregnancy when cooked to at least 145°F (medium well to well done).
-Undercooked or rare steak should be avoided due to the risk of harmful bacteria and parasites.
+Yes, with caution.
+Steak is safe during pregnancy when cooked to at least 145°F (medium) with a 3-minute rest.
+Avoid rare or medium rare steak as undercooked beef can harbor harmful bacteria and parasites.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.